Join the Tesla Virtual Power Plant

 Unenrolling from the program takes away your opportunity to earn money supporting the grid and is not necessary to stop unwanted use of your Powerwall.
 The Controlling Your Participation section above can help you achieve a level of participation that works for you.

-Should you want to unenroll from the program, contact PG&E or Tesla Customer Support.
+Should you want to unenroll from the program, contact SCE or Tesla Customer Support.

-The Tesla and PG&E ELRP pilot will compensate you $2 for every additional kWh that your Powerwall delivers during an event beyond typical behavior.
+The Tesla and SCE ELRP pilot will compensate you $2 for every additional kWh that your Powerwall delivers during an event beyond typical behavior.

 Your compensation depends on:

 - The participating energy capacity of your system, which depends on the number of Powerwalls and your Backup Reserve.
-Lower your Backup Reserve to earn more.
+Lowering your Backup Reserve will make you eligible for greater participation, and may allow you to earn more.

 - How fully charged your Powerwall is for the event.
 There may not be enough solar energy or time to fully charge the Powerwall before an event.